 Vascular closure devices were first introduced in the early 1990s mainly for arterial access closure.
-These devices fall into two categories depending on their mechanism of action: passive approximation devices that tamponade the vascular access site on the adventitial side to achieve hemostasis and active approximation devices that mechanically seal the opening in the vessel.
-A variety of devices are available for closure of arterial access and have become the universal standard of care for mid-to-large bore punctures of femoral arteries.
-They improve time to hemostasis and ambulation and avoid groin complications, even in patients treated with anticoagulant and/or antiplatelet drugs [17, 41, 42].
+The devices fall into two categories by their mechanism of action: passive approximation devices that tamponade the vascular access site on the adventitial side to achieve hemostasis and active approximation devices that mechanically seal the opening in the vessel.
+A variety of devices are available for closure of arterial access and have been become the universal standard of care for mid-large bore punctures of femoral arteries.
+They improve the time to hemostasis and ambulation, and avoid groin complications, even in patients treated with anticoagulant and/or antiplatelet drugs [17, 41, 42].

 In contrast to their success in arterial closure, closure devices have been slow to penetrate the field of venous closure.
-The US Food and Drug Administration (FDA) approved the VASCADE collagen-mediated closure system (VASCADE, Cardiva Medical, Santa Clara, CA, US), Perclose ProGlide suture-mediated closure system (Abbott Vascular, Santa Clara, CA, US), and Mynx polyglycolic acid plug-mediated closure system (Cardinal Health, Dublin, OH, US) for venous access closure as detailed in Table 2.
-Recent studies demonstrated these devices to have significantly improved safety, hemostasis, and ambulation times in different procedures involving multiple femoral venous accesses with mid-large caliber sheaths up to 24 F [5, 7, 16, 26, 43, 44].
+The US Food and Drug Administration (FDA) approved the VASCADE collagen-mediated closure system (VASCADE, Cardiva Medical, Santa Clara, CA, US), Perclose ProGlide suture-mediated closure system (Abbott Vascular), and Mynx polyglycolic acid plug-mediated closure system (Cardinal Health, Dublin, OH, US) for venous access closure as detailed in Table 2.
+Recent studies demonstrated these devices to have significantly improved safety, hemostasis times, and ambulation times in different procedures involving multiple femoral venous accesses with mid-large caliber sheaths up to 24 F [5, 7, 16, 26, 43, 44].

 Other studies have deployed devices for venous access closure that are FDA-approved only for arterial access [45, 46].
-Coto et al. [45] noted successful closure of ≤8 F femoral venous access and no major complications using 8 F AN-GIO-SEAL collagen-mediated device (St. Jude Medical, Little Canada, MN, US) in 110 patients even in the presence of anticoagulation and/or antiplatelet drugs.
-Similarly, Maraj et al. [46] showed the ANGIO-SEAL to be safe and effective for closing multiple venous access sites in electrophysiological procedures using 7-10 F caliber venous sheaths.
+Coto et al. [45] noted successful closure of ≤8 F femoral venous access and no major complications using 8 F Angio-seal collagen-mediated device (St. Jude Medical, Minnesota, US) in 110 patients even in the presence of anticoagulation and/or antiplatelet drugs.
+Similarly, Maraj et al. [46] showed the Angio-seal to be safe and effective for closing multiple venous access sites in electrophysiological procedures using 7-10 F caliber venous sheaths.